antoniopelusi/steg/README.md

 # steg

-Embed and extract text in an image with a password
+Embed and extract text in an image using a password.

+The text will be encrypted and embedded using a random path.

 &nbsp;

 ## Install:

 	make install

+&nbsp;

+## Test:

+	make test

 &nbsp;